Need Help? Give us a call.

 A personal guarantee is usually signed during the loan application or approval process.
 Small business owners often use a personal guarantee since they are invested in the success of their business.

 Under a personal guarantee, a creditor has legal claim to the personal assets of the guarantor.
 This can include checking accounts, savings accounts, cars, real estate, and other liquid assets.
-A small business owner seeking to provide a personal guarantee for credit will typically need to provide their own credit history and financial background, along with their business’s credit information.
+A small business owner seeking to provide a guarantee for credit will typically need to provide their own credit history and financial background, along with their business’s credit information.

 The benefit of a personal guarantee is that if you have a lot of personal assets, it mitigates the risk of the lender, which can lead to more credit and better terms.
-Well-established businesses with a long credit history may be able to acquire financing without a personal guarantee.
+Well-established businesses with a long credit history may be able to acquire financing without a guarantee.

 Now that we are familiar with what a personal guarantee is, let’s take a look at the two different types of personal guarantees: unlimited and limited.